 Heather is a Licensed Professional Counselor whose work is grounded in her faith in Jesus Christ.
-She has almost twenty years of experience counseling children, teens, adults, couples and families.
+She has over twenty years of experience counseling children, teens, adults, couples and families.
 She finds great fulfillment and joy in walking alongside hurting people on their journey of healing.

 Heather’s counseling experience has been diverse, including community, school, church and private practice settings.
 Her training includes a masters degree in clinical counseling from Eastern University and is a Certified Professional Counselor Supervisor.
 In addition, she is a Certified Clinical Trauma Professional.